davidlinyh/CITS5505-project/agileapp/app/tests/README.txt

 ***************************************************************************************************************************************************************************************
 * Uncomment a test you want to run and copy-paste it below def teardown_method(): or at line 21.
 (If you run the whole test, it would take some time to run:( ).

+* Please have the app running.

+* Please install Chrome as I have used Chrome drivers to test.

 * While testing, For the Manage-Account page, Paste your Absolute path to agileapp/app/static/profile_photos at line number () or you could have a folder of photos yourself, mine is:
   C:\Users\adhar\Desktop\sem3\cits5505\Group project\1\CITS5505-project\agileapp\app\static\profile_photos